 - Don't put repellent on skin under clothing.
 If repellent is put on clothing, wash treated clothing before your child wears it again.

-According to the CDC, repellents with a higher concentration of active ingredients such as DEET give longer-lasting protection:
+According to the American Academy of Pediatrics, repellents with a higher concentration of active ingredients such as DEET give longer-lasting protection: